digitalservicebund/useid-backend-service/doc/adr/0014-branch-names-and-commit-messages.md

 ## Decision

-The project tasks are organized via tickets with an unique number.
+The project tasks are organized via tickets with a unique number.

 ### Branch names